 Mental health – involuntary treatment

-Our Mental Health Legal Service (MHLS) is a specialist legal service dedicated to providing free and independent information, advice, referrals and representation in relation to involuntary treatment under mental health law in Queensland.
-The MHLS was established in 2010 with funding from Queensland Department of Justice and Attorney General and the Commonwealth Attorney-General.
+Our Mental Health Legal Service (MHAP) is a specialist legal service dedicated to providing free and independent information, advice, referrals and representation in relation to involuntary treatment under mental health law in Queensland.
+The MHAP was established in 2010 with funding from Queensland Department of Justice and Attorney General and the Commonwealth Attorney-General.

 In March 2017, the new Mental Health Act 2016 (Qld) commenced, bringing significant changes to the law, in particular, the role of lawyers in the Mental Health Review Tribunal.
 With legal representation mandatory for certain matters under the new Act, QAI was able to increase its capacity for the first time in 7 years with funding coordinated by Legal Aid Queensland.

 Assistance is free, confidential and independent of Queensland Health or the Mental Health Review Tribunal.

 From time to time, the MHAP also works on law reform issues and provides continuing legal education services to the legal profession and the community.

 The focus of the service is to provide advice and representation to people who have matters before the Mental Health Review Tribunal.
 Due to limited resources, we may not be able to provide assistance to people who do not have matters or potential matters before the Mental Health Review Tribunal.

 A matter before the Mental Health Tribunal includes:

 - Review of an involuntary treatment order

 - Review of a forensic order